 In 2009, Josephine established her own boutique academic mentoring and test preparation business.
 She continues to maintain an exclusive clientele in order to provide exceptional mentoring and personalized attention to every family she assists.

-Josephine lives in Bed Stuy, Brooklyn.
-When not mentoring, she loves to hike, read, garden, rock climb, and explore wilderness.
-She completed a three-week hiking expedition through Patagonia in 2018 and is currently training to summit Kilimanjaro (and track baby wildebeests) in 2019.
+Josephine lives in Brooklyn, New York.
+When not mentoring, she loves to hike, trail run, and explore wilderness.
+She completed a three-week hiking expedition through Patagonia in 2018 and summited Kilimanjaro (and tracked baby wildebeests) in 2019.